Otto Bock HealthCare GmbH

 Mobility for People

-The medical technology company Ottobock has seen stable growth for years: in 2015, sales rose by 9.9 per cent to EUR 847.7 million, and the number of employees increased to over 6,500 worldwide.
+The medical technology company Ottobock has seen stable growth for years: in 2016, sales rose by 4.8 per cent in constant currency to EUR 884.5 million, and the number of employees increased to over 7,000 worldwide.
 The company's international activities are coordinated from the head office in Duderstadt.
 The network of distribution and service companies in more than 50 countries means the company has a global presence which enables us to be close to our customers.
 With the four business areas of Prosthetics, Orthotics, Mobility solutions (manual and power wheelchairs and rehab products) and MedicalCare, the company is ideally positioned and capable of offering its customers a range of products so wide it is nearly incomparable, perfectly harmonised solutions, and extensive services.

 Ottobock products set standards